ivandisi/hamsterwheelraspberry/README.md

 ## General info

-The doc should provide all information needed to understand the methods, but if not feel free to add a issue in github and I'll address any questions! :)
+The doc should provide all information needed to run the project, but if not feel free to add a issue in github and I'll address any questions! :)

 ### POC